rafsunsheikh/regulatory_legal_dataset_generation/README.md

 uvicorn server:app --reload
 ```

 Open http://127.0.0.1:8000 to access the UI.
 Uploaded PDFs are stored in `data/raw/`, processed in the background, and new instruction pairs are appended to `data/processed/dataset.jsonl`.
-Task progress is exposed at `/tasks`.
+The UI shows per-file progress, estimated time remaining, generation counts, and lets you pick the Ollama model per upload (edit the `MODEL_OPTIONS` array in `web/index.html` to adjust choices); task details are also exposed at `/tasks`.

+You can also choose a device hint (auto/GPU/CPU) and see basic resource usage (CPU %, RSS) for each running task.
+The CPU-only option forces `num_gpu=0` in the Ollama call to stay off the GPU.

 ## ⚙️ Configuration